Skip to main content

 This article outlines how you can merge two Problem Records in the CRM.

-Written by Abby Whitwham
+Written by Arthur Ashdown

 Updated over a week ago

-Duplicate CRM records can easily occur and to avoid losing any data from one of the records, you are able to merge two records together.
+Duplicate CRM records can easily occur and to avoid losing any data from one of the records, you're able to merge two records together.
 Our merge feature will merge record details such as notes and Child Records will also be merged along with the standard fields.
 You will also be given the option to choose which fields get merged so then you have full control over your data.

 Prerequisites